No Result

 In a rising interest-rate environment, mortgage REITs typically see the value of their investments reduced.
 Higher rates usually cause their interest margins to contract, as the payment received is fixed in most cases, whereas borrowing costs are variable.

-Interest rates surged to 23-year highs last year as central banks around the world hiked rates aggressively to reduce inflation.
-The trust’s book value contracted in recent quarters as a result of these moves.
+In previous years, interest rates surged to 23-year highs as central banks around the world hiked rates aggressively to reduce inflation.
+The trust’s book value contracted in those quarters as a result of these moves.

 Overall, the high payout ratio and the volatile nature of the business model will harm earnings-per-share growth.
+In fact, we believe that EPS will have a -1.0% growth rate annually through 2031.
 We also believe that dividend growth will be anemic for the foreseeable future.

-In that case, AGNC will enjoy a strong tailwind in its business, as its borrowing costs will decrease and its interest margins will expand.
+In that case, AGNC could see a headwind to its business, as its borrowing costs will increase and its interest margins will contract if rates remain the same or are moved higher.

 Source: Investor Presentation